Cloudslab/HealthFog/README.md

 ## Quick installation
 HealthFog uses a master-slave design as shown in the figure above.
 To setup HealthFog in your fog environment follow these steps:
 Requirements: You need atleast two windows/linux systems with python 3.
 Follow the following steps in each fog node (master and worker):
-1. Install xampp in windows or use <i>fogbus-install-generic.sh script</i> in Install-scripts folder.
+1. Install xampp in windows or use <i>Install-scripts/fogbus-install-generic.sh script</i> in linux device.
 2. Clone HealthFog repo at C:/xampp/htdocs/ (in windows) or var/www/html/ (in linux).
 3. Change directory to the HealthFog repo folder.
 4. Run ```python3 -m pip install -r requirements.txt```.